FC Dallas vs Seattle Sounders: Lineup notes 📝

 Injury Report

-Out: Tarik Scott (ACL/MCL - season-ending injury), Geovane Jesus (right knee), Alan Velasco (knee)
+Out: Tarik Scott (ACL/MCL - season-ending injury), Geovane Jesus (right knee), Alan Velasco (knee), Nolan Norris (rest), Jesus Ferreira, Marco Farfan

 International Duty: none